radius-project/blog/radblog/content/posts/2024/radius-dapr/index.md

 }
  ```

-  3)Lastly, you’ll declare a connection between the container where Dapr is enabled and the State Store building block.
+Lastly, you’ll declare a connection between the container where Dapr is enabled and the State Store building block:

 ```
 resource demo 'Applications.Core/containers@2023-10-01-preview' = {